alvaromax2022/ACME_EMPLOYEES/README.md

 +++++TO RUN THE PROGRAM++++++

-This is a console program
+This is a console program.

-Download the program files, save your files with the data in the same program's folder.
+We must open our command console and locate the path where our main file is, we will execute it, then the program will ask us to put the name of our .txt file

+The file with the .txt extension must be in the same folder as the program for it to work

 Example:
 - python ACME_EMPLOYEES.py (NAME OF THE FILE.txt)